 How does securing board-related activities impact the overall security of the organisation?

-How might board management software help?
+How might board meeting software or, board portals, help?

 Securing the Organisation